-Horizon 2020 is finishing up, and Horizon Europe will arrive in the upcoming months, launching in January 2021.
+Horizon 2020 is finishing up, and Horizon Europe will arrive in the early months of 2021.
 The big question from researchers currently: what has changed?
 The simplest answer is not too much.
 Horizon Europe is an evolved Horizon 2020, rather than a different beast entirely.
 Both consist of three pillars, as well as horizonal action supporting all three pillars.
 However, there are various changes that you should certainly be aware of before you begin preparing your applications.
 The figure below highlights the key differences for you, the researchers, which will then be discussed piece by piece.

 From Horizon 2020 to Horizon Europe

 What's on the Horizon